downlinko/downlinko.github.io/_posts/development/maven/2018-09-10-download-install-apache-maven-windows.md

 **Congratulations, you have installed Apache Maven on Windows 10!**

-Now go ahead and [create your first Maven project](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html){:target="_blank"}.
+Now it's time [to create your first Maven project](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html){:target="_blank"}.

-Good luck and let me know if you liked this post.
+Go ahead and leave a comment if you liked this post.

 Thanks!